 To do lists shouldn’t take hours to set up, nor should they be complicated.
 Every second you spend setting up your task list and preparing for the work ahead is time wasted instead of getting out there and eliminating items from your schedule.

-- General to do list templates
+- Basic daily to do list templates

-- Daily to do list templates
+- Running a process to upgrade your to do list

 - Weekly to do list templates

 What is a to do list and when do you need to use one?